-Okeechobee is an overwhelming water body, even the local guides that fish it every day get disappointed.
-It’s overwhelming to many because it just all looks so go; where do you start as it all from the surface looks the same.
-It is finding the right area with excellent water quality and grass and an abundance of different grass.
+Okeechobee is an overwhelming water body; even the local guides that fish it daily get disappointed.
+It’s overwhelming to many because it just all looks so go; where do you start, as everything from the surface looks the same?
+It is finding the right area with excellent water quality and grass and abundant grass.

-Work that area.
+Work in that area.
 And you’ve got to think there’s a population of fish that use that backwater to spawn and go through their life cycle.
-It’s finding that right area, squatting down, and figuring out are they on the outer edges and outer reed lines in the deeper water, or are they up in the flats trying to spawn?
+It’s finding that right area, squatting down, and figuring out if they are on the outer edges and outer reed lines in the deeper water or are they up in the flats trying to spawn.
 Do that type of thing, and you will have less frustration.

 FAVORITE SPOTS TO FISH FROM